energicryptocurrency/gen2-energiminer/README.md

    The new WDDM 2.x driver on Windows 10 uses a different way of addressing the GPU.
 This is good for a lot of things, but not for NRG mining.
    For Kepler GPUs: I actually don't know.
 Please let me know what works best for good old Kepler.
    For Maxwell 1 GPUs: Unfortunately the issue is a bit more serious on the GTX750Ti, already causing suboptimal performance on Win7 and Linux.
-Apparently about 4MH/s can still be reached on Linux, which, depending on ETH price, could still be profitable, considering the relatively low power draw.
+Apparently about 4MH/s can still be reached on Linux, which, depending on NRG price, could still be profitable, considering the relatively low power draw.
    For Maxwell 2 GPUs: There is a way of mining NRG at Win7/8/Linux speeds on Win10, by downgrading the GPU driver to a Win7 one (350.12 recommended) and using a build that was created using CUDA 6.5.
    For Pascal GPUs: You have to use the latest WDDM 2.1 compatible drivers in combination with Windows 10 Anniversary edition in order to get the full potential of your Pascal GPU.